Overview

 fthtmlconfig.json

 The fthtmlconfig.json file is used to expedite the CLI experience.
-Instead of typing a conversion process in your terminal every time you want to convert ftHTML files you can add your configurations to our config json file to your root directory.
-Then all that's required is > fthtml convert from your root directory where it will use the configurations in the fthtmlconfig.json file
+Instead of typing a conversion process in your terminal every time you want to convert ftHTML files, you can add your configurations to the config json file in your root directory.
+Then, all that's required is running > fthtml convert from your root directory where it will use the configurations you've assigned in the fthtmlconfig.json file

 fthtmlconfig.json